Talks scheduled on Tuesday 7th afternoon:

 A. Iuga: Reflexions on Market Impact

 Abstract: They empirically study the market impact of a set of orders executed by CA Cheuvreux trading desk during 2010 in the European equity markets.
 They are specically interested in large trading orders that are executed incrementally, which they call meta-orders or hidden orders.
 They are focusing on three important aspects:

 – the evolution of the market impact from the beginning to the completion of the meta-order,

 – the total market impact when the trade is completed,

 – price reversion after the completion of a trade and permanent impact.

-Finally, we explain some of the style facts we find using Hawkes model intoduced by Bacry et al. (2010) (joint work with Emmanuel Bacry et Charles-Albert Lehalle)
+Finally, they explain some of the style facts they find using Hawkes model intoduced by Bacry et al. (2010) (joint work with Emmanuel Bacry et Charles-Albert Lehalle)

 T. Jaisson Limit theorems for nearly unstable Hawkes processes

 Abstract: Because of their tractability and their natural interpretations in term of market quantities, Hawkes processes are nowadays widely used in high frequency finance.
 However, in practice, the statistical estimation results seem to show that very often, only nearly unstable Hawkes processes are able to fit the data properly.
 By nearly unstable, they mean that the L1 norm of their kernel is close to unity.
 They study in this work such processes for which the stability condition is almost violated.
 Their main result states that after suitable rescaling, they asymptotically behave like integrated Cox Ingersoll Ross models.
 Thus, modeling financial order flows as nearly unstable Hawkes processes may be a good way to reproduce both their high and low frequency stylized facts.

 I. Kharroubi: Discrete time approximation of fully nonlinear HJB equations via BSDEs with nonpositive jumps